leftslash/packrat/README.md

 If you want to use the "throwing" version of the API but not type out `.throws` on every single call, you can use the shorthand `.e` which stands for error or exception as in (`db.e.add(...)`), or just replace your version of the packrate instance variable with the "throwing" version as shown below.
-You can go back and forth between teh two versions by using `.throws` and `.doesNotThrow` as also depicted below.
+You can go back and forth between the two versions by using `.throws` and `.doesNotThrow` as also depicted below.

 ```javascript